Glossus (bivalve)

-Glossus is a genus of mostly extinct marine bivalve molluscs in the family Glossidae.
-Only the oxheart clam, G. humanus, is still extant, living in flat, muddy regions deep off the North Atlantic coastline of Europe.
+Glossus is a genus of marine bivalve molluscs in the family Glossidae.
+Only one species, the oxheart clam (G. humanus), is still extant, living in flat, muddy regions deep off the North Atlantic coastline of Europe.

 Fossil records

 All species of this genus, including the remaining extant species, G. humanus, are found in the fossil record from the Cretaceous to the Pliocene (age range: from 99.7 to 2.588 million years ago).
-Fossils are found in the marine strata of Eastern North America, Eurasia and the Indo-Pacific.
+Fossils are found in the marine strata of eastern North America, Eurasia and the Indo-Pacific.

 Species

-The following species and synonmised taxa are (or have been) classified under Glossus: